When summer comes around, this is when most people will be dusting off their caravan and hitting the road on a new adventure.

-Although we just want to get exploring, you need to make sure that you spend time looking after your caravan and there are several steps you can take to extend its overall life.
-This is especially the case if you’re looking to sell it over the next few months.
+Although we just want to get exploring, you need to make sure that you spend time looking after your caravan and there are several steps you can take to extend its overall life – and certainly to improve its appearance.

 Meguiars Caravan High Gloss Polish

 Meguiar’s 45 Polish is designed explicitly with caravan users in mind.
-If a caravan is made of fibreglass, which means they have a porous gel coat.
+This is for if a caravan is made of fibreglass, which means they have a porous gel coat.
 The Meguiars polish is designed to penetrate the pores and eliminate contamination while adding nourishing oils.

-The Polish is particularly effective on dark coloured boats and using this polish will keep the colour crisp and clear.
+The polish is particularly effective on dark coloured boats, but it’s multi purpose and will work great on fibreglass.
+Using this polish will keep the colour crisp and clear.

 Autoglym Super Resin Polish

 Autoglym has established themselves as one of the leaders in the vehicle polish industry.
-And once you’ve used their product, it will leave an exceptionally high gloss shine to all types and colours of automotive paintwork.
+Once you’ve used their product, it will leave an exceptionally high gloss shine to all types and colours of automotive paintwork.